Universität Innsbruck

 Perception, Interaction and Robotics

 The specialisation in Perception, Interaction and Robotics focuses on computational and data-driven methods for physical and virtual worlds.
-Diverse courses are offered on fundamental and specialized methods, including machine-learning methods, powering computer vision, computer haptics, perception and interaction in Extended Reality, physics-based simulation, and autonomous robotics.
+Diverse courses are offered on fundamental and specialised methods, including machine-learning methods, powering computer vision, computer haptics, perception and interaction in Extended Reality, physics-based simulation, and autonomous robotics.
 Some of our machine-learning courses are also offered as part of the Logic and Learning specialisation.
 The specialisation welcomes all Master students and is of particular relevance to those interested in theory and applications where computation meets the physical world.

 Secure and Distributed Computing